yasminsultana25/c-programming/README.md

 # c-programming
-university assignments on c programming
+University assignments on c programming
 <br>
-done by Yasmin Sultana
+ By Yasmin Sultana